basp-group/RI-measurement-operator/pyutils/ReadMe.md

 ```
 ## Extraction of RI data

-Data extraction from a measurement set, performed using the utility script `pyxis_ms2mat.py`.
+Data extraction from a measurement set, performed using the utility script `ms2mat.py`.
-The script relies heavily on [pyxis](https://github.com/ratt-ru/pyxis), that is part of the software package [Meqtrees](https://github.com/ratt-ru/meqtrees/wiki).

 The task should be performed in its parent directory  `pyutils/`.